-Traditional undergraduate students, who earn a grade point average (GPA) of 3.50 and above in a given academic semester, are included on the dean's list.
+Full-time (12 or more credits) undergraduate students, who earn a grade point average (GPA) of 3.6 and above in a given academic semester, are included on the dean's list.
 To be considered, all course incompletes must be removed by the end of the second week after the week of final examinations.